 Find out about the health benefits of onions.

-All year round, and easy to grow in a vegetable patch from seed.
+All year round.
+They're easy to grow in a vegetable patch from seed.

 Choose the best

-Go for spring onions with firm, unblemished bulbs and bright green perky leaves.
+Go for spring onions with firm, unblemished bulbs and bright green, perky leaves.
 Avoid those that are slimy or wilting.
-The skin covering a spring onion' bulb can be either white or deep red fading to white at the roots - there's no significant difference in taste.
-Similarly, the bulb can be quite pronounced or more like a leek in shape, with no noticeable swelling; again, this has no impact on flavour.
+The skin covering a spring onion's bulb can be either white or deep red fading to white at the roots – there's no significant difference in taste.
+Similarly, the bulb can be quite pronounced or more like a leek in shape, with no noticeable swelling.
+Again, this has no impact on flavour.